Wildlife Medicine Symposium

 2026 Event Dates Announced

 Join us!
 The Wildlife Symposium is set for September 4–6, 2026.
-Registration opens in May.
+Registration is now open.

 For questions, please contact wildlifesymposium@lmc.edu

 Wildlife medicine is a continuously growing field of veterinary medicine that impacts both our local communities and global human and ecological health systems.
 This year our symposium aims to present topics that span the breadth of this impact from the latest clinical wildlife medicine techniques to research and conservation efforts both local and abroad, encompassing a wide array of species.
 Speakers are seasoned experts in the fields of avian, exotic, zoological, aquatic, preventative health, and wildlife medicine.
-Twenty (20.0) hours of continuing education are provided for veterinarians and veterinary technicians, including the required annual two (2) hours of diversion control.
+Eighteen (18.0) hours of continuing education are provided for veterinarians and veterinary technicians.
 Wildlife rehabilitators, veterinary technicians, students, and others interested in the above-mentioned fields are all welcome and encouraged to attend.

-The 2026 symposium schedule will be available soon, but in the meantime, check out our past conference schedules to discover the range of topics and sessions offered.
+The 2026 symposium schedule will be available soon, but in the meantime, check out the range of topics planned for this year.

 Symposium Schedule